Massachusetts

 - Social Security number

-- Driver's license number or state-issued identification number
+- Driver's license number or state-issued identification card number

 - Financial account number, credit card number, or debit card number (with or without any security code, access code, or password that would permit access to the account)

-Publicly available information lawfully obtained from federal, state, or local government records is excluded from the definition.
+Publicly available information lawfully obtained from government records is excluded.

-- Designation of one or more employees responsible for maintaining the program
+- Designation of one or more employees responsible for the program

 - Identification and assessment of reasonably foreseeable internal and external risks

-- Employee security policies covering terminated employees and their access
+- Employee security policies, including procedures for terminated employees

-- Annual review and updates when business practices change
+- Regular monitoring, annual review, and updates when business practices change

 - Documentation of responsive actions taken after a breach

-The regulation does not prescribe a single template.
-A small business with limited data may have a shorter WISP than a large financial institution.
-However, every entity must have a written plan that addresses each element listed above.
+A one-person business with a small customer list may have a shorter WISP than a hospital network, but every covered entity needs a written plan that addresses every element above.

-Section 17.04 sets specific technical requirements for any computer system that stores or transmits personal information.
-These requirements include:
+Section 17.04 imposes specific technical controls on any computer system that stores or transmits personal information:

-Encryption of data in transit.
-All records and files containing personal information that travel across public networks must be encrypted.
-All personal information transmitted wirelessly must be encrypted.
+Encryption in transit.
+All records containing personal information transmitted across public networks or wirelessly must be encrypted.

-Encryption of portable devices.
-All personal information stored on laptops or other portable devices must be encrypted.
+Encryption at rest on portable devices.
+Personal information stored on laptops and other portable devices must be encrypted.

-Firewall protection.
-Systems connected to the Internet that contain personal information must have reasonably up-to-date firewall protection and operating system security patches.
+Firewall and patch management.
+Systems connected to the internet that contain personal information must run reasonably up-to-date firewall protection and operating system security patches.

 Malware protection.
-Reasonably up-to-date system security software with malware protection must be installed.
-The software must be set to receive current security updates on a regular basis.
+Systems must have up-to-date security software with malware protection set to receive regular updates.

 Monitoring.
-Organizations must have reasonable monitoring in place to detect unauthorized use of or access to personal information.
+Organizations must maintain reasonable monitoring to detect unauthorized access to personal information.

 Employee training.
-Employees must be educated and trained on the proper use of the computer security system and the importance of personal information security.
+Employees must be educated on the proper use of the computer security system and the importance of personal information security.

-A good-faith but unauthorized acquisition of personal information by an employee or agent for lawful business purposes is not a breach, unless the personal information is used in an unauthorized manner or subject to further unauthorized disclosure.
+A good-faith but unauthorized acquisition of personal information by an employee for lawful business purposes is not a breach, unless the information is used in an unauthorized manner or subject to further unauthorized disclosure.

-Encrypted data is defined as data transformed using an algorithm with 128-bit or higher key strength, making it unreadable without the confidential process or key.
+Encrypted data is defined as data transformed using an algorithm with a 128-bit or higher key strength.

 Under Section 3, when a breach occurs, the entity that owns or licenses the data must notify three parties as soon as practicable and without unreasonable delay: